 How to Cook the Dough (Baked vs. Fried)

 If baking in the oven or air fryer, you’ll need to brush with an egg wash (equal parts egg and water, whisked together).
-I like to bake at 400 degrees for at 20-30 minutes in the oven or 10-15 minutes in the air fryer.
+I like to bake at 400 degrees for at 20-30 minutes in the oven.

 You can also fry them on each side in shallow oil over medium high heat or deep fry like I do in my empanadilla recipe.